Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM: Fundamental Equations

 Furthermore, the pressure and specific internal energy of a volume containing matter and neutrinos is given by

-Nevertheless, the neutrino contributions to the above equations are only reasonable in opaque media (in which the neutrinos are said to be \textit{trapped}), where radiation mostly diffuses in equilibrium with its surroundings.
-In semi-transparent media, where neutrinos rarely interact with the matter, radiation flows as \textit{freely~streaming}, hence no pressure is exerted by neutrinos nor energy transfer occurs between matter and radiation.
-Besides, the spatial identification of trapped, freely streaming and `gray' regimes within a NS is hardly feasible beforehand and it is very difficult to capture and encode them in Equations~\eqref{eq:eps-tot}, at least in a NLS framework.
-Therefore we opt for a simpler approach in which the pressure and specific internal energy contributions of neutrinos are neglected within the whole extent of a NS.
-It is straightforward to verify that if neutrinos are described by an ultra-relativistic Fermi-Dirac distribution, their pressure and specific internal energy contributions are only sizeable in low-density, high temperature regions, where interactions rarely occur.
+Nevertheless, the neutrino contributions to the above equations are only reasonable in opaque media (in which the neutrinos are said to be \textit{trapped} ), where radiation mostly diffuses in equilibrium with its surroundings.
+In semi-transparent media, where neutrinos rarely interact with matter, radiation flows as \textit{freely~streaming}; hence, no pressure is exerted by neutrinos, and no energy transfer occurs between matter and radiation.
+Besides, the spatial identification of trapped, freely streaming, and `gray' regimes within an NS is hardly feasible beforehand, and it is very difficult to capture and encode them in Equation~\eqref{eq:eps-tot}, at least in an NLS framework.
+Therefore, we opt for a simpler approach, in which the pressure and specific internal energy contributions of neutrinos are neglected within the whole extent of an NS.
+It is straightforward to verify that if neutrinos are described by an ultra-relativistic Fermi--Dirac distribution, their pressure and specific internal energy contributions are only sizable in low-density, high-temperature regions, where interactions rarely occur.
 Thus, the error made in the approximation $p \approx p_{\rm fluid},~\epsilon \approx \epsilon_{\rm fluid}$ is negligible.

 It is worth pointing out that the adoption of the `test' fluid hypothesis only simplifies our treatment of neutrinos with respect to their \textit{direct} role in the spacetime and matter evolutions.
-Thus, what remains is the way in which neutrinos alter the hydrodynamics [as of Equations~\eqref{eq:tau-evo}-\eqref{eq:DY-evo} below].
+Thus, what remains is the way in which neutrinos alter the hydrodynamics (as in Equations~\eqref{eq:tau-evo}--\eqref{eq:DY-evo} below).

 We end this section by explicitly showing how the previously introduced GRHD equations have to be modified following the previous hypotheses.
-While the baryon number conservation remains unaltered, the energy density, momentum density and conserved electron fraction evolve, respectively, according to
+While the baryon number conservation remains unaltered, the energy density, momentum density, and conserved electron fraction evolve, respectively, according to \begin{adjustwidth}{-\extralength}{0cm}